ferncabrera/open_ims/README.md

 ![image](https://github.com/ferncabrera/open_ims/assets/73137447/1ff50848-52a4-421f-92bf-eaf9420a6721)

-Once you are in, click on the "Servers" dropdown, it should automatically show your **open-ims-db** a DB that you can connect to.
+Once you are in, click on the "Servers" dropdown to the left, it should automatically show your **open-ims-dev** DB that you can connect to.
 Click on it and then enter the PostgresDB password, which is **admin**.

 ![image](https://github.com/ferncabrera/open_ims/assets/73137447/3ec69e2d-ebc4-4ef8-82b3-d9eceb8ecd5d)